davidycliao/PorkCNN/README.md

 # PorkCNN  🐖🐖🐖
 A Small Project for Pork Barrel Legislation  Classification Using Convolutional Neural Networks

-I have trained a pork-barrel classifier on the human-labelling introduction of bill and legislation from 2004-2012 (provided by Dr Ching-Jyuhn Luor, National Taipei University).
-The pre-trained model is available on my GitHub repo for end-to-end use.
+The trained pork-barrel classifier uses the human-labelling introduction of the bill and legislation from Legislative Yuan ROC, 2004-2012 (provided by Dr Ching-Jyuhn Luor, National Taipei University).
 If there’s anything you need about the application, please don’t hesitate to send me a message.

 ## Enviroment Setting